petermarigold/filestapler/README.md

 ## Support
-For more information about this project see www.petermarigold.com/file-stapler Please join the discussion on the github community forum link:  *TO FOLLOW* until then private communication can be sent to info@petermarigold.com
+For more information about this project see www.petermarigold.com/file-stapler Please join the discussion on the github community forum link: https://github.community/t/file-stapler-staples-files-together/165805
-Coffees can be bought for me at: https://www.buymeacoffee.com/petermarigold
+And I can also be reached by email for private communication info@petermarigold.com Coffees can be bought for me at: https://www.buymeacoffee.com/petermarigold